jcrugzz/ciper/README.md

   },
   jenkins: 'http://myjenkinsurl',
   credentialsId: 'uuid', // pretend this is a UUID
-  gitHubAuthId: '' // TODO: figure out what this is used for with the github plugin });
+  gitHubAuthId: '' // TODO: figure out what this is used for with the github plugin,
+  type: 'master' // Allowed values: ['master', 'pr'] });

 //